Find a branch

 Members of the local community and representative organisations can appeal the result of LINK’s assessment within 28 days of publication, if new information is provided that they didn’t know about, or mistakes are identified in their initial decision that could change the result.

-You can appeal by completing the online form located next to the published assessment on the LINK website, e-mail: accesstocash@link.co.uk or write to: LINK Scheme Ltd (Cash Access Request), Central House, Otley Road, Harrogate, HG3 1UF.
+You can appeal by completing the online form located next to the published assessment on the LINK website, email accesstocash@link.co.uk or write to LINK Scheme LTD (Cash Access Request), Central House, Otley Road, Harrogate, HG3 1UF.

 Our assessments